DataCurationNetwork/data-primers/SPSS Data Curation Primer/SPSS-data-curation-primer.md

 ![](SPSSfig3.png)

-**Figure 3**: Variable information is saved as a data dictionary in PDF format.
+**Figure 3**: Variable information is saved as a data dictionary in PDF format (SPSS for MAC v.26.0).

 d.
 Detailed customizable codebook can be generated via Analyze > Reports > Codebook.